-Exploring things to do in Memphis Memphis, Tennessee is a blast for a lot of reasons—Elvis, music, Elvis, Ducks, Elvis, Civil Rights, Elvis.
+Exploring things to do in Memphis Tennessee is a blast for a lot of reasons—Elvis, music, Elvis, Ducks, Elvis, Civil Rights, Elvis.
 Sitting on the banks of the Mississippi River, its rich musical history goes way beyond Elvis and is celebrated all over town.
-Nashville may own Country Music, but Memphis IS the Blues, and from the blues came Rock ‘n Roll, and then there was Elvis.
+Nashville may own Country Music, but Memphis is the Blues, and from the Blues came Rock ‘n Roll and then there was Elvis.
 And Otis Redding and Al Green.

 Things to do in Memphis: Blues & Beale Street

 Long before Elvis, there was W.C.
 Handy, an African-American composer and musician who in the early 1900s moved to the town for the music, helped grow and change the music, and, even today, is considered the “Father of the Blues.”
 There are tons of things to do in Memphis with music at its core.

 The world-famous Beale Street was the epicenter of that musical development and still today, hosts a number of bars and clubs where you can hear the music.
 Walking beyond the club area, you can visit the W.C.
 Handy Memphis Home and Museum to learn more about him.
 The museum is located in Handy’s old two-story wooden house, where you can take a quick tour and check out the Handy memorabilia and artifacts.